rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/2-git-setup.md

 ## Setup GitLab

 Now we’ll setup our git projects to store our code and configuration.
-Spoiler alert: be watch out for GitOps 🦄🔥
+Spoiler alert: be on the watch out for GitOps 🦄🔥

-1. Use the same credentials to login to GitLab.
-GitLab URL [here](https://<GIT_SERVER>):
+1. Use the same credentials to login to GitLab [here](https://<GIT_SERVER>):

     ```bash
     https://<GIT_SERVER>